bakayolo/proxless/docs/how-work-proxless.md

 - the deployment name proxless will scale up and down
 - the domain names / urls proxless proxless will proxy
 - a timestamp of the last time the service has been requested
+- a boolean saying if the service is running or not

 The logic of the in-memory map is available in [internal/memory/memory.go](../internal/memory/memory.go).